Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 \item A set of markings $\epsilon = (\epsilon_1, \dots, \epsilon_k)$ at each destabilization point (so that $(\y, \epsilon)$ is an enhanced generator); and

 \item A set of integers $\rho=(\rho_1, \dots, \rho_k)$, one for each destabilization point. \end {itemize} \end{definition}

 We call $\rho_j$ the {\em real multiplicity} at $O_{i_j}$.
 The number $t_j = O_{i_j}(D)$ is called the {\em total multiplicity}, and the quantity $f_j = t_j - \rho_j$ is called the {\em fake multiplicity} at $O_{i_j}$.
 The reason for this terminology is that, if $D$ is the shadow of a holomorphic $(k+2)$-gon~$D'$, then the real multiplicity $\rho_j$ is the multiplicity of $D'$ at $O_{i_j}$.
-On the other hand, the fake multiplicity (if positive) is the multiplicity that appears in the shadow even though it does not come from the polygon.
+On the other hand, the fake multiplicity is the difference between the multiplicity that appears in the shadow $D$ (namely, $t_j$) and the one in the polygon $D'$.
 For example, in the domain pictured in Figure~\ref{fig:shadow}, the fake multiplicity at the $Z$ marking is one.